Limb Injury Solicitors

 In some rare situations, inappropriate or poorly performed surgical procedures can result in limb injuries.
 During surgery, delicate nerves, muscles and tendons as well as arteries and veins can be unintentionally damaged or, often when treating cancer, for example, deliberately sacrificed in order to try and remove tumours.
 Such damage can cause long term and permanent injury to limbs.
-Click here to read our dedicated page on Surgical Errors compensation or speak to us directly.

-Is there Treatment for Limb Injuries?
+Is There Treatment for Limb Injuries?

 Yes, there is often treatment available for limb injuries but this usually needs to be performed straight-away to prevent long term disability.
 Most medical negligence compensation claims focus on delays in diagnosis and treatment and what a patient’s outcome would have been had they received better earlier care.

-How do you claim Compensation for a Limb Injury?
+How Do You Claim Compensation for a Limb Injury?

 At the outset, our Limb Injury solicitor will speak with you and find out exactly what has happened.
 If it is felt that an avoidable injury has been sustained because of an accident or poor medical care (including a delay in diagnosis) we will fully investigate a medical negligence compensation claim.
 We do this by instructing top independent medical experts to report on what has happened.

 NHS or private hospital litigation can be complex so it is important that you speak to and instruct specialist and experienced medical negligence solicitors.

 Why You Need a Specialist Limb Injury Solicitor?